en

 Holograms and OVIs on the Chinese driver’s license issued in 2012

-Finally, the document contains additional pages—four in total.
+Finally, the license isn’t just a single card.
+It contains additional pages — four in total.
 The third page includes extra details about the holder, such as their full name, registration and document numbers, and special notes.
-This identification information can also be processed during online IDV.
+This information can also be processed and cross-checked during identity verification.

 The Chinese driver’s license consists of four pages, with some personal details duplicated on the third page.